-As described earlier, when you are in a transaction, GemStone does not send your session a #rtErrSignalAbort or #abortErrLostOtRoot error.
+As described earlier, when you are in a transaction, GemStone does not signal the session to abort, nor are you subject to losing your view of the repository.
 This entails a risk that your repository may grow until it runs out of disk space.

-To avoid this problem, you can enable your GemStone session to receive the error message #rtErrSignalFinishTransaction.
+To avoid this problem, you can enable your GemStone session to receive the TransactionBacklog notification when you are in transaction.
 This prompts your session that it is now holding the oldest view of the repository, and potentially causing your repository to grow.
 When your session receives this signal, it may execute a continueTransaction, or abort or commit its changes.

-Your GemStone session controls whether it receives the error message #rtErrSignalFinishTransaction.
+Your GemStone session controls whether it receives the TransactionBacklog notification when in transaction.
 To enable receiving it, send the message: